Green Island (Fortune), Newfoundland and Labrador

-Green Island (in Île verte) is a rocky island near the mouth of Fortune Bay, Newfoundland.
+Green Island (in île Verte) is a rocky island near the mouth of Fortune Bay, Newfoundland.
 It is located about 10 km west of the Burin Peninsula of Newfoundland near Point May, and 10 km east of Saint Pierre Island in the French overseas collectivity of Saint Pierre and Miquelon.

 Sovereignty

 In Article XIII of the Treaty of Utrecht (1713), France acknowledged British ownership of and sovereignty over Newfoundland and its adjacent islands, of which Green Island is one.

-The Saint Pierre and Miquelon islands later on were ceded back to France by the 1763 Treaty of Paris and the British and French signatories of the 1783 Treaty of Versailles made it clear that the mid channel line between Newfoundland and Saint Pierre and Miquelon was to be the boundary line.
+The Saint Pierre and Miquelon islands were ceded back to France by the 1763 Treaty of Paris and the British and French signatories of the 1783 Treaty of Versailles made it clear that the mid channel line between Newfoundland and Saint Pierre and Miquelon was to be the boundary line.

 Although the territorial location of the island remained legally unclear for a long time because it is nearer to Saint Pierre island than to Newfoundland but at the same time nearer to Newfoundland than to Little Miquelon, it eventually was assumed to be part of Newfoundland after the British lighthouse had been built on it (1908).
 The March 27, 1972, agreement between Canada and France on their mutual fishing relations determined the demarcation of the limit of their territorial waters.
-This agreement confirmed Green Island’s location on the Canadian side of the boundary line.
+This agreement confirmed Green Island's location on the Canadian side of the boundary line.
 The boundary touches two Canadian islands at their low water marks (which are defined as the minimum low tide mark).

 A U.S. State Department document lists nine turning points on the boundary.
 Points (4) and (5) touch islands: